-We write on behalf of Advancement Project National Office and the Alliance for Educational Justice (AEJ) to fully and enthusiastically support the call to eliminate the New York City Police Department School Safety Division and remove police from schools.
+We write on behalf of Advancement Project National Office and the Alliance for Educational Justice (AEJ) to fully and enthusiastically support the call to terminate the contract between the Chicago Police Department (CPD) and Chicago Public Schools (CPS) and remove police from schools.
 If we have learned anything from this historic moment spurred by the murder of George Floyd at the hands of Minneapolis police, it is that police cannot be trusted to keep us safe.
-Years of NYC DOE data reflecting a relentless school to prison pipeline indicate disparate criminalization of students of color by the police.
-The DOE has a duty to protect students from a police department whose culture allows for the brutal and violent use of force against peaceful protestors.
-Officers that roam school hallways are no different from the officers on the streets of New York City and thus, a new vision for safety must emerge from this crisis.
-Over the past few weeks, school boards in Minneapolis, Denver, Seattle, Oakland, Portland, and West Contra Costa, California, have all taken historic action to remove police from schools, demonstrating that a police-free schools future is both possible and necessary to protect the safety and humanity of Black and Brown children.
+Years of CPS data reflecting a relentless school-to-prison pipeline indicate disparate criminalization of students of color by the police.
+CPS has a duty to protect students from a police department whose culture allows for the brutal and violent use of force against peaceful protestors.
+Officers that roam school hallways are no different from the officers on the streets of Chicago and thus, a new vision for safety must emerge from this crisis.
+Over the past two weeks, school boards in Minneapolis, Denver, Seattle, Oakland, Portland, and West Contra Costa, California, have all taken historic action to remove police from schools, demonstrating that a police-free schools future is both possible and necessary to protect the safety and humanity of Black and Brown children.

-Our organizations have spent the last few years highlighting the need for police free schools across the country, because we believe that in order for our nation's students to truly thrive, their educational and socio-emotional needs must be met by those most qualified to meet those needs, like counselors, psychologists, and social workers.
+Our organizations have spent the last few years highlighting the need for police-free schools across the country, because we believe that in order for our nation's students to truly thrive, their educational and socio-emotional needs must be met by those most qualified to meet those needs, like counselors, psychologists, and social workers.
 We already know that investment in law enforcement personnel fundamentally fails to make schools safer for students.
-Instead of paying the New York Police Department to police New York City children, those funds should be allocated towards counseling services, mental health supports, positive behavioral interventions, restorative justice programs, and other methods that create holistically beneficial learning environments for young people.
-These commitments to resources are especially important for youth returning to school after isolation and the traumas inflicted by the COVID-19 pandemic.
+Instead of paying the Chicago Police Department to police Chicago children-or paying out millions of dollars in settlements related to misconduct by CPD police assigned to schools-CPS funds should be allocated towards counseling services, mental health support, positive behavioral interventions, restorative justice programs, and other methods that create holistically beneficial learning environments for young people.
+These commitments to resources are especially important for youth returning to school after the isolation and traumas inflicted by the COVID-19 pandemic.